-The stadium is located in Eidi - town in the north-western tip of Eysturoy.
-Its name means "isthmus" in the Faroese language.
-The city has a population of 669 inhabitants.
-In the center of the village from 1881 there is a large stone church, which was built in connection with the centenary of the village.
+Á Mølini Football Field is a stadium and located in Eidi - the town in the north-western tip of Eysturoy, and It means 'East Island' and "Eiði" means "isthmus" in the Faroese language.
+The city has a population of 700 inhabitants.
+In the center of the village from 1881, a large stone church was built connected with the village's centenary.

 Faroe Islands Football Stadium